No. 17 Coastal Carolina wins third staight over Kansas 49-22 - WHIZ News

-Coastal Carolina (2-0) hosted a Power Five team for the first time in its five seasons in the FBS and the Jayhawks (1-1) didn’t have the firepower to spoil the home team’s “White Out” promotion in front of the largest crowd here ever at 17,697.
+It was a big spot for a program on the rise and Kansas (1-1) didn’t have the firepower to spoil the home team’s “White Out” promotion in front of the largest crowd here ever at 17,697.

+“I never imagined this could happen,” said freshman defensive tackle Josiah Stewart, who set a team record with 3 1-2 sacks.
+“It’s unreal.”

-The Chanticleers’ wins at Kansas the last two years certainly raised eyebrows.
+Much like the Chanticleers’ wins at Kansas the last two years that certainly raised eyebrows.
 This one wasn’t much of a shocker as Coastal Carolina showed off a deep, talented offense and a relentless defense to put away its Big 12 Conference opponent.

 White had touchdown runs of 2, 19 and 3 yards against Kansas after two touchdowns in team’s 52-14 opening victory over The Citadel last week.
 McCall began the scoring with a 33-yard TD pass to Jaivon Heiligh, then had a 2-yard scoring run.